 Photo credits: Martha Wirth Photography

-Rhianna Cranston is an interdisciplinary artist, educator, and choreographer based in Denver, Colorado.
-Having received a BFA in Dance from the University of Kansas (rock chalk), she is currently pursuing a Master’s in Dance at the University of Colorado Boulder.
-Her artistic journey is deeply rooted in an instinctual drive to explore creativity and human connection.
-Originally trained in a variety of movement disciplines encompassing classical forms such as ballet, modern, and dances of the African Diaspora, Rhianna’s professional career has evolved to embrace a wide range of styles.
+Rhianna Cranston is an interdisciplinary artist, educator, choreographer, and scholar based in Denver, Colorado.
+She holds a BFA in Dance from the University of Kansas and is currently pursuing a MFA in Dance with a secondary emphasis in sound engineering at the University of Colorado Boulder.
+Her artistic practice is rooted in an instinctual drive toward creativity, listening, and human connection, engaging movement and sound as interconnected forms of embodied research.